Vanessaa4793/sep10-freedom-project/blog/entry07.md

 ## EDP

-We are now on the last and final step of the engineering design process which is communicating the results
+We are now on the last and final step of the engineering design process which is communicating the results.
+The way I did this was presenting my slides to the whole class and explaining how I created my website and slides.
+Another way I communicated was giving my elevator pitch to other students in different grades.
+This took alot of courage because I had to present my hard work to other people even to the judges for a grade.

 [Previous](entry06.md) | [Next](entry08.md)